Summer Learning Program

 The California State Parks Summer Learning Program is a good model for other programs that address this gap.
 The annual reports give information on the groups, locations, activities, successes, and challenges of the year's Summer Learning Program.
 The 2019 final report is currently available.

-Parks which host Summer Learning Programs:
+Parks which host or have hosted Summer Learning Programs:

 - Mount Tamalpais State Park